aaditya/magento-api-rest/README.md

 > By default { key: value } translates to an "eq" operation where key = value.

-To get more information as to how to form queries natively, use the [following reference](https://devdocs.magento.com/guides/v2.3/rest/performing-searches.html).
+To get more information as to how to form search queries, use the [following reference](https://devdocs.magento.com/guides/v2.3/rest/performing-searches.html).

 > If you want to use the above object in a request,
 ```js